Key Soft Skills Statistics (Editor’s Pick)

 Employees can share their experiences and insights, making the learning process more relatable and exciting.

 This form of soft skill training also encourages active participation among employees and leads to better retention of skills.
-Peer feedback helps individuals identify strengths and areas that need improvements.
+Peer feedback helps individuals identify strengths and areas that need improvement.

 4. Data-driven learning approach